farmange/niryo_one_ros/README.md

 **This is a WIP project so it could be unstable !**

 ## Features (what's differ from the original Niryo One ROS stack ?)

-The main contribution are the qpoases_ros and orthopus_space_control ROS package that bring space control ability.
+The main contribution are the qpoases_ros and orthopus_space_control ROS package.
+Here is an overview of the features :
+* space control ability
+* multiple user interface (Spacenav, XBox, WebApppp) and a common interface to add new HMI.
+* video feedback (WebApp only)

 ### orthopus\_space\_control package